slackhq/enzyme-to-rtl-codemod/README.md

 ```ts
 configureLogLevel('verbose');
 ```
-2. `setJestBinaryPath` - set the path to the executable binary for jest, e.g. `npm jest` or `yarn jest`
+2. `setJestBinaryPath` - set the path to the executable binary for jest, e.g. `npm jest`, `yarn jest` or `npx jest` that would allow to run a single test with that command in your host project, e.g. `npm jest <SingeEnzymeFilePath>`
 ```ts
 setJestBinaryPath('yarn jest');
 ```